gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

     Alternatively, give up.
 Seriously, just give up and try other multiplayer methods - some people are just stuck with the kickbug with no way to fight it.

-??? info ""Password contains special characters" or Error code: 0x80048821"
-    [Create a new app password](https://account.live.com/proofs/AppPassword) and use that to log in.

 ??? info "GFWL overlay doesn't appear"
     - You are using XLiveless (:fontawesome-solid-gears:`xlive.dll`).
 Rename the file to `dinput8.dll`.
     - GFWL files are missing.
 You need :material-file:`GTAIV.exe.cdf`, :material-file-cog:`GTAIV.exe.cfg` and `GTAIV.exe.cat`.